-ASD's overall prevalence in the United States is currently stated as a bit above 1% of children; studies from other countries tend to report somewhat lower figures.
-Numbers have increased in recent years, at least in part due to increased awareness of ASD.
-ASD affects all cultural and socioeconomic groups, with boys affected two to three times as often as girls.
-Siblings of patients with ASD have an elevated risk for the same disorder.
+Incorporating the former diagnoses of autistic, Rett's, Asperger's, and childhood disintegrative disorders, ASD's overall prevalence is about 6 per 1,000 children in the general population; some studies report even higher figures.
+And the numbers have increased in recent years, at least in part due to increased awareness of ASD.
+Autism affects all cultural and socioeconomic groups.
+Although boys are twice (perhaps up to four times) as often affected as girls, the latter are more likely to be severely affected.
+(The former Asperger's disorder, it should be said, is more heavily weighted toward girls.)
+Siblings of patients with ASD have a greatly elevated risk for the same disorder.

 Note that ASD's impressive range of severity can be reflected in separate ratings for the social communication and behavioral components.
-Though the DSM-5-TR definitions for severity levels are a bit fussy, they boil down to mild, moderate, and severe.
-That's how I've listed them, though DSM-5-TR hasn't for a practical reason: Some DSM-5 committee members who wrote the criteria worried that a label of mild could give an insurance company leverage to deny services.
-Of course, that reasoning could apply to just about any disorder in the book.
+Though the DSM-5 definitions for severity levels are a bit fussy, they boil down to mild, moderate, and severe.
+That's how I've listed them, but DSM-5 hasn't for a practical reason: Some members of the committee that wrote the criteria worried that a label of mild could give an insurance company leverage to deny services.
+Of course, that reasoning could cover just about any disorder in the book.